Felixstowe Beach railway station: History

 On 2 November 1959 daily passenger services were withdrawn between Felixstowe Town and Felixstowe Beach, thereafter they were run only during the summer until the end of the 1967 season when it closed completely.
 Public freight facilities had been withdrawn on 5 December 1966 but the line remained open for freight traffic to the docks.
-This soon became much heavier than following the opening of a new container terminal in 1967.
+This soon became much heavier following the opening of a new container terminal in 1967.
 On 13 May 1970 a new direct line was opened to avoid the need to reverse Felixstowe Town.

 In 1971 the original signal box was closed and replaced by a prefab structure located by the level crossing gates.
 In 1976 the sidings at the station were removed, leaving just a single track and the unused platform.
 The line was resignalled in 1999 and has since been controlled from Colchester Panel Signalling Box.
 It was decided to maintain the line as far as Felixstowe Beach to passenger standard in case a service to there is resumed in the future.
 The station building was demolished by the Strategic Rail Authority in April 2004 but left the platform intact.
 Suffolk County Council considered proposals to reopen the station in 2006.